Skip to Main Content

 Your Portfolio Content: Now and later

-As a student creating a portfolio your focus in on responding to assessments or evidencing your learning.
+As a student creating a portfolio, your focus in on responding to assessments or evidencing your learning.
 You might be uploading a diagram from your textbook or a video of a group presentation.
 And this content is typically shared privately with your teachers rather than the rest of the world.

 When you make the change from a student context into a publicly visible professional portfolio there are some things you will need to change or consider.
-For example, group work means there are many owners of the content and anything you’re not the sole creator of requires permission to reuse.
-To better understand the differences in your rights and responsibilities for student portfolios versus real-world portfolios, it’s a good idea to look at some copyright advice.
+For example, group work means there are many owners of the content and anything you're not the sole creator of requires permission to reuse.

 Activity – Ethical dilemmas